How To Remove Yourself From Arrests.org

 Is Arrests.org Legitimate?

-The webmasters also refuse to claim any responsibility for user posts, even though having a mugshot online can be detrimental to the overall success of an individual.
+The webmasters also refuse to claim any responsibility for user posts, even though having arrest records or mugshot online can be detrimental to the overall success of an individual.
 So, by not posting the outcome, this leaves almost everyone having to explain what happened.
 For example, when they apply for a job, loan, or are even trying to date online.

 Many sites state they are performing a public service by “informing the public.”
 Therefore, this is a total crock.
 These website owners operate out of the comfort of their own homes, simply looking for additional streams of income.